 The Bottom Line

 Managing a SaaS organization effectively demands robust IT governance.
-This approach not only enhances risk management but also ensures that IT leaders are well-informed during decision-making, guaranteeing that IT investments consistently contribute to business value.
+This approach enhances risk management and ensures that IT leaders are well-informed during decision-making, guaranteeing that IT investments consistently contribute to business value.

-If your organization is yet to adopt an IT governance process, beginning with a standard framework is a smart move.
+If your organization has yet to adopt an IT governance process, beginning with a standard framework is smart.
 This allows for a swift start, assures coverage of key IT governance elements, and provides the flexibility to customize the framework to align with your objectives.